 Will my landlord’s insurance cover me?

-Some landlords will have contents insurance on the property you rent – but it will usually protect only their possessions, such as furniture, carpets and curtains.
+Some landlords will have contents insurance on the property you rent – but it will usually protect only their possessions, such as the furniture, carpets and curtains.
 It won’t provide any cover for your smart phone, laptop or clothes.
 You should still think about home contents insurance for tenants to protect your own belongings.

-How do I buy rental contents insurance?
+How do I get a good deal on renters’ contents insurance?